 With a direct sale of your house to Swift Home Buyers Co., you will be able to leave the liens and tax problems behind.
 You won’t have to find the money to pay off liens or to pay off your back taxes.
 We will handle all of the debts, while quickly and efficiently buying your property for an excellent price.
-All of the hassles and headaches could be over in only a matter of days, allowing you to sell your house with liens or tax problems fast in New Jersey, Brooklyn, Queens, Long Island!
+All of the hassles and headaches could be over in only a matter of days, allowing you to sell your house with liens or tax problems fast in North Carolina & New Jersey!

 Create A Repayment Plan

 While paying off everything you owe all in one shot can feel overwhelming, many creditors will work with you to create a payment plan to help you pay off your debt.
 Before you feel too defeated, reach out to the creditor to try to work something out.
 Ultimately, their goal is simply to collect what they are owed.
 Making an effort will help your creditors more forgiving and willing to work with you.
 Once the liens are lifted from the property, you will be able to sell your house, but this can take a considerable amount of time depending on how much debt you are in.
 When working to pay off the debt, it could mean that you end up holding onto your house for longer than you wanted to.
 Once your debt is repaid, you will be able to move ahead with the sale of the property, but you may miss out on some great opportunities while you wait.

 Dispute The Lien